Stempnio/review-exchange/README.md

 ## REVIEW EXCHANGE

-### Android app that designed to give users the opportunity to share their reviews of books with others.
+### Android app that is designed to give users the opportunity to share their reviews of books with others.

 ### Video presentation of the app:
 https://youtu.be/vkOsfHOfCKE